 Child development and psychology are key components of children’s dentistry.
 Drs.
-Kristina Bunch and Chris Kleist create an environment that is warm, fun, and inviting for little ones, and they know how to provide treatments in a way that helps children avoid developing dental phobias, so they can look forward to their regular visits to our office.
+Bunch and Kleist create an environment that is warm, fun, and inviting for little ones, and they know how to provide treatments in a way that helps children avoid developing dental phobias, so they can look forward to their regular visits to our office.

 Pediatric Dentistry Treatments

 At Midtown Dental Clinic, fostering trust with children at an early age, while helping them develop excellent at-home oral hygiene habits, is our primary goal.
-Our children’s dentistry practice encompasses a broad base of services and treatments that allow Dr. Bunch and Dr. Kleist to help care for and maintain your child’s oral health as they grow and develop.
+Our children’s dentistry practice encompasses a broad base of services and treatments that allow Drs.
+Bunch and Kleist to help care for and maintain your child’s oral health as they grow and develop.
 These include:

 - Infant oral health exams